 The Management Board and Supervisory Board set limits on the level of exposure by each currency or currency groups and also in total which are monitored on a daily basis.
 The capital requirement for foreign currency risk of the Bank under Pillar I (standardized approach) is calculated as taking the net short or long position in each foreign currency.
 Then the total net open position is calculated by aggregating the sum of the net short positions or the sum of net long positions, whichever is the greater.
 This total net open foreign currency position requires a capital of 8% of the exposure.
-The Bank's exposure to foreign currency exchange rate risk at 31 December 2019, on the basis of the Bank's assets and liabilities at carrying amounts, categorized by currency, is disclosed in the risk management section of the Bank's Annual Report 2019.
+The Bank's exposure to foreign currency exchange rate risk at the year end, on the basis of the Bank's assets and liabilities at carrying amounts, categorized by currency, is disclosed in the risk management section of the Annual Report.